gauravtiwari/email_predictor/README.md

 ```
 $ ruby predict.rb
 ```
-To add custom new clients open data/data.rb and modify CLIENTS hash to add data and add new test Patterns to TEST hash:
+To add custom new clients open data/data.rb and modify CLIENTS hash to add data and add new test clients/customers data to TEST hash:

 If you wish to use *irb*, please require the files using: